student searching computer

 Social Life

-Another problem is a lack of social interaction because it can be difficult to meet new friends in a foreign environment.
+Another problem is a lack of social interaction because it can be challenging to meet new friends in a foreign environment.
 Other difficulties include adjusting to a new environment, learning the rules and laws of the new place, or even missing home.

 Impact on Academic Pursuits